Common Server Issues and How to Fix Them

 The Problem:

 Servers are prime targets for cyberattacks, including DDoS attacks, malware infections, and unauthorized access.
-A compromised server can lead to data breaches, reputational damage, and legal consequences.
+A compromised server can lead to data breaches, reputational damage, and financial losses.

 How to Fix It:

-- Keep Software Updated: Regularly update your server’s operating system, control panel, and applications to patch security vulnerabilities.
+- Keep Software Updated: Regularly update your server’s operating system, software, and plugins to patch security vulnerabilities.

 - Implement Strong Password Policies: Use complex passwords and enable two-factor authentication (2FA) for all server accounts.